-France to shun discrimination by age in lockdown exit
+France to shun strict discrimination by age in lockdown exit

 France’s registered death toll from coronavirus infections neared 19,000 on Friday, but most data provided further indications that the spread of the disease was slowing after the one-month-old national lockdown.

-Reporting by Michel Rose, Writing by Sarah White; Editing by Toby Chopra
+Reporting by Michel Rose, Writing by Sarah White; Editing by Toby Chopra and Ros Russell